 The culture of the firm differs greatly by office – with that said, the Boston and NY offices are very entrepreneurial and seem to keep the “fun” atmosphere that the firm sells through the recruiting team, while the DC office is a little more relaxed and family-oriented.

-Oliver Wyman has a great brand name in the financial services domain, but many times you have to refer to Mercer Management Consulting (the big brother of Oliver Wyman under the Marsh & McLennon family of companies) to get recognition in the management consulting arena – an uphill battle, especially inside the Beltway.
+Oliver Wyman has a great brand name in the financial services domain.
+Yet, many times you have to refer to Mercer Management Consulting (the big brother of Oliver Wyman under the Marsh & McLennon family of companies) to get recognition in the management consulting arena.
+This could be an uphill battle, especially inside the Beltway.

-Don’t write Oliver Wyman off, however – there are many career opportunities once you leave, including a newly launched alumni networking website that shows job postings from well-placed alums.
-Be prepared for lots of travel and very little flexibility or work life balance – 60-70 hours a week is the status quo for most project managers.
+Don’t write Oliver Wyman off, however – there are many career opportunities once you leave.
+This includes a newly launched alumni networking website that shows job postings from well-placed alums.
+Be prepared for lots of travel and very little flexibility or work life balance.
+60-70 hours a week is the status quo for most project managers.
+For the lack of work-life balance, OW slips down to #9 on our list of top consulting firms in Washington DC.

-There is a total of 250 Brattle staff and principals who work from 8 offices in the United States, Canada, Spain, Italy, and the United Kingdom serving a number of industries, including electric power, financial institutions, natural gas and petroleum, telecommunications and media, and healthcare.
-The work they perform for clients is high profile, extremely niche, and includes sensitive government work – hence a key strategic focus on Washington, DC.
+There is a total of 250 Brattle staff and principals who work from 8 offices in the United States, Canada, Spain, Italy, and the United Kingdom.
+They serve a number of industries, including electric power, financial institutions, natural gas and petroleum, telecommunications and media, and healthcare.
+The work they perform for clients is high profile, extremely niche, and includes sensitive government work.
+Hence, a key strategic focus on Washington, DC.
+This focus allows them to nab the last spot at #10 on our list of top consulting firms in Washington DC.

 The type of work you will get to do at the Brattle Group in DC involves offering sophisticated capabilities in economic modeling, econometrics, and financial analysis.
 Brattle Group teams appear before courts, governments, and arbitration panels around the world.
 The DC office offers a great company culture, and management is very supportive of personal goals – consistently finding ways to help consultants identify and reach them.